pretix/pretix-docs/docs/trust/fiscal/ireland.md

 ### E-invoicing

-Ireland currently does not require sending electronic invoices in a structured format for transactions between businesses (B2B) or businesses and consumers (B2C).
+Ireland currently does not require sending electronic invoices in a structured format.

-Ireland only mandates e-invoices for transactions between businesses and the government (B2G) using the PEPPOL network. pretix is planning to provide a PEPPOL integration.

 More information is available on the website of the European Commission: [eInvoicing in Ireland](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/eInvoicing+in+Ireland).